social-tw/social-tw-website/packages/relay/doc/checkin.md

 1. Generate a Reputation Proof to prove that the user has negative reputation.

-2. Generate an Epoch Key Lite Proof to prove that the user holds an epoch key.
+2. Generate an Epoch Key Proof to prove that the user holds an epoch key.

 ## Test